pubsubdb/pubsubdb/docs/faq.md

 # PubSubDB FAQ

 ## What is PubSubDB?
-PubSubDB (a Process Database) is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘jobs’, ‘flows’, etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, and List); *Redis Streams* (XReadGroup, XAdd, XLen) and *Redis Publish/Subscribe*.
+PubSubDB is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘workflows’, 'jobs', etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, and List); *Redis Streams* (XReadGroup, XAdd, XLen); and *Redis Publish/Subscribe*.
+The ultimate goal is to resurface Redis as a *Reentrant Process Database*.

-## What is a Process Database?
+## What is a Reentrant Process Database?
 Similar to how a relational database provides tools for modeling *tables* and  *relationships*, a process database provides tools for modeling *activities* and *transitions*.
 Constructs like "reading" and "writing" data still remain; however, instead of reading and writing to *tables*, the targets are *jobs* and *flows*.
 Importantly, the act of reading and writing data drives the perpetual behavior of the system, delivering process orchestration through the simple act of journaling state.

-## Are there Other Process Databases?
-Yes!
-[Temporal](https://temporal.io) refers to the pattern by its technical name: [Reentrant Process](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
-Technically speaking, PubSubDB is a `Reentrant Process Engine` that runs `Reentrant Process Workflows`.
-But it's fundamentally different from Temporal in that the engine is an emergent property of the system.
-It is an operational outcome of the data journaling process.
-PubSubDB can run millions of simultaneous workflows using a single Redis instance.
-It's also much simpler to use and deploy, because there is no infrastructure to install, manage, maintain and upgrade.

-*If you have Redis, you have PubSubDB.*

 ## Are there Advantages to a Reentrant Process Architecture?
 A key component of Reentrant Processes is an understanding of retries, idempotency, and the ability to handle failures.
 PubSubDB provides a simple, yet powerful, mechanism for handling retries and idempotency through the use of Redis Streams.
 If the execution fails, the engine will retry (xclaim) the activity until the retry limit is reached.
 If the job succeeds, the engine will transition to the next activity.